Listen To The Landscape

 But some patio designers aren’t crazy about round patios.
 While a square, rectangle or organic shape can lead the eye to other spaces, a circle is more of a “dead shape” that doesn’t lead the eye anywhere.

-Go With The Flow: Organic Backyard Patio Designs
+Go With The Flow: Organic Outdoor Patio Designs

 A patio in an organic shape — often called free-form — offers a host of options.
 Less predictable than a square, rectangle or circle, some organic patios boast broad, sweeping curves, while others are characterized by unique angles and shape changes.